 cur = con.cursor()

-And once we have the cursor, we can use the method execute, to actually run our SQL command.
+And once we've the cursor, we can use the method execute

 cur.execute("INSERT INTO table [HERE-GOES-OUR-DATA]")

-And for the grand finale, here the complete code with the scraping logic from before, this time storing everything in the database.
+And for the grand finale, here’s the complete code, including the scraping logic from before and the database storage:

 import psycopg2